Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/learn-how-to-come-up-with-article-ideas-and-stay-consistent.md

 - Article got reposted or shared
 - And so on

 Celebrating them can be a variety of events.
-Perhaps you want to post about it on social media, your writer group, or on your blog itself!
+Perhaps you want to post about it on social media, your writer group, or your blog!
 And if your anything like me, you surprise yourself with a sweet cupcake 🧁.

 - Inspire yourself